Taking Lives (film): Plot

-James visits Illeana’s hotel room where, having grown close over the course of the investigation, they make passionate love surrounded by gruesome crime scene photos.
+James visits Illeana's hotel room where, having grown close over the course of the investigation, they make passionate love surrounded by gruesome crime scene photos.
 Illeana awakens to find herself covered in James’ blood, but he has merely popped the stitches he received after the car chase.

 As James’ stitches are repaired in the hospital, Illeana is called to the morgue, where Rebecca is unable to identify the charred body of the assailant, and Illeana realizes that Asher must still be alive.
 Before Illeana can reach her, Rebecca enters the elevator and is confronted by James, revealing himself as the real Martin Asher.
 He kills his mother, and Illeana is shocked to see him covered in blood before the elevator doors close again, and he escapes the hospital.

 The police determine that the assailant killed in the car chase was Christopher Hart, a drug addict and art thief to whom Asher owed money.
 In the struggle in his apartment, Asher killed Hart and staged being taken hostage.
 Pursued by the police, Asher escapes by train and selects his next victim, taunting Illeana by phone before disappearing.
 Admitting to having consensual sex with Asher, Illeana is fired from the FBI.

 Seven months later, Illeana is living alone in a desolate farmhouse in Carlisle, Pennsylvania, apparently heavily pregnant with Asher's twins.
 She is confronted by Asher, who declares that they can start over and live together as a family, but Illeana refuses.
 Enraged, Asher beats her and prepares to choke her into unconsciousness, seizing a pair of scissors from her when she defends herself and stabbing her in the belly.

 Illeana stabs Asher in the heart with the same scissors and removes her prosthetic pregnant belly, explaining that the past months were a carefully planned trap.
-Asher dies, and Illeana informs Leclair the ordeal is over.
+He dies, and Illeana informs LeClair the ordeal is over.